-Deborah M. Fournier is Assistant Provost for Institutional Research and Evaluation at Boston University Medical Campus and Executive Director of Evaluation for the Boston University Clinical and Translational Science Institute.
-Her role is to assess biomedical research productivity, influence and impact and collaborate with administrators and faculty to build and sustain capacity for institutional assessment of research, accreditation compliance, comprehensive evaluation of biomedical research training programs, and use of outcomes assessment data to guide operational and strategic decision-making.
-She has more than 25 years of field experience in applied research studies methods, educational program evaluation practices and research evaluation and policy.
+Deborah M. Fournier is Emeritus Associate Clinical Professor of Medical Sciences and Education.
+During her 28 years with Boston University Medical Campus (BUMC), she worked to strengthen evaluation methods, practices and infrastructure to support research on research, program evaluation, grant application submissions, continuous quality improvement and accreditation.
+She served as BUMC Assistant Provost for Institutional Research and Evaluation and Executive Director of Evaluation for the Boston University Clinical and Translational Science Institute.
+Her leadership role was to assess biomedical research productivity, influence and impact and collaborate with administrators and faculty to build and sustain capacity for institutional assessment of research, accreditation compliance, comprehensive evaluation of biomedical research training programs, and use of outcomes assessment data to guide operational and strategic decision-making.
+Her expertise and field experience centered on applied research studies methods, educational program evaluation practices and research evaluation and policy.
 Her primary contributions to the field of evaluation include exploring evaluative reasoning, warrantability of claims and the inferences drawn from types of evidence in applied field studies.
 She has edited such volumes as Reasoning in Evaluation: Inferential Links and Leaps, New Directions for Evaluation, and Progress and Future Directions in Evaluation: Perspectives on Theory, Practice, and Methods, New Directions for Evaluation.
 She is actively involved with the American Evaluation Association, having served on the Editorial Advisory Board of The American Journal of Evaluation, established and chaired the Topical Interest Group, Theories of Evaluation and has served as national program conference chair.
-She serves on External Advisory Boards for Clinical and Translational Science Institutes.
+Since her retirement in 2023, she continues to serve on the Editorial Review Board of the Journal of Clinical and Translational Science and External Advisory Boards for Clinical and Translational Science Institutes and collaborate with faculty on grant proposal writing.

 U54 RR025771, NIH/NCRR, 5/01/08-04/30/013, Clinical and Translational Science Award; Center, D., PI.